FAQ

 The 5th Amendment of the United States Constitution protects United States citizens’ rights to personal property among other things.
 Included in the 5th Amendment is the “Takings Clause”.
 The Takings Clause states that private property cannot be taken for public use without just compensation.
 It is considered a basic liberty and a primary limitation on the government’s ability to restrict private property use.

 How much any plaintiff can recover will depend upon the amount of the net financial loss suffered.
 However, if you do not join the lawsuit by signing up here, you will not be eligible for any payment.
+Our attorneys are negotiating a settlement with department of Justice.
+We believe this will be resolved in the settlement this year.

 This lawsuit was filed in 2020.
-While no one can predict the length of any specific litigation, the deadline to be included as a plaintiff is September 1, 2025.
+While no one can predict the length of any specific litigation, the deadline to be included as a plaintiff is September 1, 2026.

 Any rental property owner who was damaged by the CDC eviction moratorium can join the case.
 However, if you have properties in states or other locales that enacted more stringent eviction restrictions than those imposed by the CDC, you will not be able to participate in this lawsuit with respect to those properties.